Cha tsumi

 Qwert1234 – Qwert1234’s file, パブリック・ドメイン, リンクによる

-According to one theory, this song is said to have roots in Uji City, Kyoto Prefecture, and the parts enclosed in “” are considered quotations from tea-picking songs sung there since ancient times.
-However, there is still no evidence to support this claim, even after local historians have researched it.
-Since tea harvesting requires intensive labor, there have always been migrant workers known as “Chatsumi musume.”
+According to one theory, this song is said to have roots in Uji City, Kyoto Prefecture, and the parts enclosed in quotation marks are considered citations from tea-picking songs sung there since ancient times.
+However, even after research by local historians, there is still no evidence to support this claim.
+Since tea harvesting requires intensive labor, there have always been migrant workers known as “Chatsumi musume” (tea-picking girls).
 As the timing of harvesting varies from region to region, it’s also speculated that the song spread gradually as workers moved from early harvesting areas to later ones.

 This is the third most famous tea plantation in Japan, closest to Tokyo.